-WKU Writing Project
+Twenty-ninth WKU Writing Project

-June 3 - June 27, 2013
+June 2 - June 26, 2014

-Western Kentucky University, in cooperation with the Kentucky Department of Education and the National Writing Project, will offer its Twenty-eighth Summer Invitational Institute for K-12 teachers.
+Western Kentucky University, in cooperation with the Kentucky Department of Education and the National Writing Project, will offer its Twenty-ninth Summer Invitational Institute for K-12 teachers.
 Our project is a cooperative in-service effort aimed at improving writing instruction at all levels.
 For each participant the project will provide six hours of graduate credit in English (at no cost to participants) and a stipend of $300 to offset travel-related expenses.
-Our project will run from 8:00 a.m. to 2:30 p.m., Monday through Friday, for four weeks.
+Our project will run from 8:00 a.m. to 2:30 p.m., Monday through Thursday, for four weeks.

 A maximum of twenty teachers of social studies, science, English/language arts, and other disciplines (K-12), distributed across grade levels, will be selected.
 Each applicant should have successful teaching experience, and experienced teachers will be given first consideration.
 Each applicant also needs a strong recommendation from his/her principal showing potential for influencing students and other teachers, as well as leadership qualities and professional commitment.

 Our intensive project emphasizes writing as a process.
 Teachers will write a variety of assignments, discuss recent theories and research in the teaching of writing, prepare instructional materials, and share their own successful strategies for teaching composition.
 Outside speakers and social events will add interest to the program.